-J.8.2.
+J.9.2.
 Routine and Corrective Maintenance and Inspection (RCMI)

-Our RCMI Opex forecast for the planning period is shown in Figure 55.
+Our RCMI Opex forecast for the planning period is shown in Figure 49.

 We expect the cost of undertaking scheduled maintenance to be stable over the period.
-We also expect to see additional cost drivers over the period (see below).
-However, we have not increased this expenditure over the period as we believe we can achieve delivery efficiencies.
+Whilst we may expect expenditure to increase, we believe we can offset the increase with delivery efficiencies (see below).

-Some examples of upward cost pressures are set out below:
+Some examples of steady cost pressures are set out below:

-- In order to identify efficiencies and improve effectiveness in our maintenance area we will be conducting a maintenance strategy review over FY2017 and FY2018. - We have identified that geo-hazard risk will require extra expenditure so that we can complete the identification of risks across the transmission system and to fund ongoing monitoring of geo-hazard features.
+- In order to identify efficiencies and improve effectiveness in our maintenance area, we conducted a maintenance strategy review in FY2020. - We have identified that geo-hazard risk will require extra expenditure so that we can complete the identification of risks across the transmission system and to fund ongoing monitoring of geo-hazard features.

-Table 27 below sets out the expenditure per year.
+Table 42 below sets out the expenditure per year.
 These are consistent with our Schedule 11b disclosure included in Appendix B.